-The stress management techniques you use will be determined by what stressors are causing stress in your life.
+The relaxation techniques you use will be determined by what stressors are causing stress in your life.

-If stress is caused from stressors that are internal, try psychological stress relieving techniques.
+If stress is caused by stressors that are internal, try psychological stress-relieving techniques like journaling or visualization.
 Actively working toward a healthy, positive mindset can be a huge help.

-If stress is caused from external stressors, stress management techniques like stress release exercises and relaxation techniques are good stress relievers.
-These stress relieving activities will stabilize your body’s stress levels, allowing you to face any anxiety head on without the stress eating away at the seams.
+If stress is caused by external stressors, other techniques like deep breathing, yoga, or exercise are good stress relievers.
+These stress-relieving activities will stabilize your body’s stress levels, allowing you to face any anxiety head-on without the stress eating away at the seams.

 11 Stress Management Techniques to Cope with Crushing Stress

-Use these 11 stress management techniques to cut off your stress at the source and find relief in your life.
+Use these 11 techniques to manage stress at the source and find relief in your life.

 1) Take a Break